caitlinbclary/elbow_plots_v2_sandbox/README.md

 1. Partial date
 2. Nonsensical date
 3. Date before the earliest possible date in the dataset
-4. Date before teh child's date of birth
+4. Date before the child's date of birth
 5. Date after the interview date
 6. Two dates in a dose series that are out-of-order (e.g., dose 2 date is before dose 1 date)
 7. Two dates in a dose series that are the same (e.g., both dose 1 and dose 2 given on the same date)